Analysis | How much government money does Trump plan to spend on his reelection?

 Even beyond that law, though, Trump has eagerly used his position for political purposes.
 Not only the convention speech, but the elements of his convention program that showed him pardoning a former prisoner or naturalizing new citizens.
 He rarely respects any boundary between his official duties and his campaign, blending formal White House events with his electoral patter.
 There’s value in his ability to use his office to boost his campaign, but one can’t put a price tag on the more abstract instances of his doing so.

 There are other examples of the government suddenly taking an interest in making unusual points in politically useful places.
-Immigration and Customs Enforcement, for example, announced last week that it was buying six billboards in Pennsylvania, blaming sanctuary policies in the state for allowing wanted criminals to go free.
+U.S. Immigration and Customs Enforcement, for example, announced last week that it was buying six billboards in Pennsylvania, blaming sanctuary policies in the state for allowing wanted criminals to go free.
 Just a random decision to advertise a central component of Trump’s campaign platform in a state he barely won four years ago, nothing more to read into that, I’m sure.

 Setting situations like that aside, a tally of the items above yields an impressive total: nearly $43 billion, excluding that $400 billion payroll tax deferral.
 All yielding an obvious political benefit to Trump.
 At times, that benefit may have been more tangential than direct, but by now we’d be demonstrating remarkable naivete were we to assume the effect was entirely unintended.